jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 >
 > _—Gabriel Boric, current president of Chile.
 [Tweet](https://twitter.com/GabrielBoric/status/75411227647545344) from 31 May 2011, but edited and taken out of context._

-## Who am I anyway and why am I doing this?

 Full disclosure: I am not from Chile, I am not of Chilean descent, and I do not have any material connections with Chile.

-However, I became interested in Chile because I used to be a data analyst working with publicly traded companies in Latin America.
+However, I became interested in Chile because I used to be a data analyst collecting data about publicly traded companies in Latin America.
 I also have a degree related to social sciences, which informs my approach towards this data investigation.

 _Story time:_ Back when I was in my first year at university, a Chilean professor visited and gave a lecture on Chilean and Southeast Asian relations.
 I tried to take notes, but my academic interest at that time was clearly not Chilean affairs, so my notes ended up half-baked and I wrote the most controversial statement of 2015:

 > Stable democracy (had an authoritarian gov't from 1960s to 1973)

-I then finished university and got a job as a data analyst where one of the markets that we were working on is...
+A few years later, I finished university and got a job as a data analyst where one of the markets that we were collecting data about on is...
 Chile, so this time I had to be involved in Chilean affairs.
-During that time, I learned enough Spanish to be able to read it with minimal machine translation.
+During that time, I learned enough Spanish to be able to read it with minimal machine translation (I am not a fluent speaker, though).

-Then The Pandemic came and instead of exploring the central business district around my workplace I had to stay at home.
+Then the COVID pandemic came and instead of exploring the central business district around my workplace I had to stay at home.
 I had nothing much to do aside from reading random Wikipedia articles and getting myself into Wikipedia rabbit holes, which included articles on the history of Chile.

 That's how I found out six years later that Chile, in fact, did _not_ have an authoritarian government from the 1960s to 1973.
 I got the years mixed up because there indeed was an authoritarian government after 1973, but before that the presidents were democratically elected.
 This included Salvador Allende, the last democratically elected president before 1973.

 My social sciences-educated self genuinely appreciates all the efforts that the Chilean diaspora and their counterparts back home have made to keep Allende's memory alive despite active suppression from the authoritarian government and their allies.
 I've never seen a memorial effort as scattered yet cohesive as this one.

 This project is my penance for perpetuating the sin of suggesting that Salvador Allende was authoritarian.
 Kidding aside, Chile's rough history from Allende onwards was something I didn't have notes of back in 2015 and which I had to find out myself several years later.
-I am not an expert on the matter; I am just someone who is interested in it and would like to contribute to the cause, to the best of my understanding and abilities.
+I am not an expert on the matter; I am just someone who is interested in it and would like to contribute to making this narrative more known outside Chile, to the best of my understanding and abilities.

 ⚠ **Content warning: the following two paragraphs contain references to suicide.**